So – it’s time for little Sally (or Johnny) to go to creche. Or should that be a daycare? Maybe it’s a preschool? Nursery, anyone?

 It is a useful idea to draw up a checklist before such visits.
 If you want to go about this in a scientific manner, you could even rank these criteria, by means of a weighted average instrument for every facility as indicated in Table 1:

 Table 1: Weighted Average Checklist

 Remember, as you go through this process, to continually revisit the Context.
-A good example of the importance of this, is if you are living abroad as an expat.
-Will my child fit into the specific cultural environment?
+A good example of the importance of this is if you are living abroad as an expat.
+Will my child fit into a specific cultural environment?
 As an aside – early years multi-cultural exposure can be of great benefit to a child in later years.

 Other questions to consider here are – will he/she be properly prepared for reintegration back home one day?
 Are the teachers properly qualified?
 Are there proper health and safety regulations and inspections?